Updated January 2, 2019: Added Blu-Ray sales numbers.

 Zombie Land Saga Season 2 release date

 As of the last update, MAPPA, Cygames, and Avex or any company related to the production of the anime has not officially confirmed the Zombieland Saga Season 2 release date.
-Nor has the production of a sequel been announced.
+Despite the promise that the series will continue in some manner, the production of a sequel has yet been officially announced.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Zombie Land Saga Season 2 premiere date will occur in the future.

-All in all, a second season entirely depends on the ending of Zombieland Saga Episode 12.
+The ending of the first season changed things up for audiences.
 In a Newtype magazine interview, director Munehisa Sakai and scriptwriter Shigeru Murakoshi would only say, “Your impression of the opening may change when you watch till the end.”